Last Updated August, 2020

 - 360 Bar (Andrassy utca, 39) – a summer bar on the roof of one of the houses on the most glamorous avenue is famous not only for its gorgeous views but also for a diverse cocktail menu.
 Make sure to come in before 19.00 because after that you have to pay €3 to get in.

-- Kis Uzem (Kis Diófa utca, 2) – a cozy pub with a good selection of craft gin and whiskey, where mainly locals go.
+- Kis Uzem (Kis Diófa utca, 2) – here is another cozy pub for your epic pub crawl in Budapest.
+Here, you’ll find a good selection of craft gin and whiskey and this is a place where mainly locals go.
 From time to time, there are also concerts in a homely atmosphere.

 Those who truly enjoy taking some time to eat breakfast or brunch should check this post on incredible breakfast places in Budapest.
 All these cafes serve beautifully made food and have a charming setting.